mrd89/Microcontrollers-PIC32/Lab 1/README.md

 - The notes will play with an envelope and spectrum that you choose, but cannot be just a pure sine wave.

--The program should have three modes:
+- The program should have three modes:

 	1. Upon power-up the system should go to play mode and play a note for every keypad press.
 	This mode requires keypad debouncing.